qweasd1/Refactor/ideas/PS/CMU_SE_PHD_v3.md

 * I know what kind of language features are more useful for industry developer.
 * I'm also experienced on framework and system design.
 I'm not only creative in new feature design, but also experienced on how to make them compatible with existing system.
 [Here](https://github.com/qweasd1/CMU_SE_PHD/blob/master/supplement/objmap_design.md) is one of my design for a model to model transform framework written in javascript
 * I already had some experience on complier related work.
 I've written css-selector like [ultility function](https://github.com/qweasd1/Powershell-Repo/blob/master/Language/AST/PSAst/PSAstCore.ps1) to help grap Powershell AST more easily.
 I used it to write several [plugins](https://github.com/qweasd1/Powershell-Repo) for powershell ISE.
 I've written a grammar mapping tool(like Antlr4 but with different implementation) called [hanbao](https://github.com/qweasd1/hanbao) which support left recursive grammar and AST rewrite in javascript.
 I'm also working on a performance optimizer for complex t-sql query in my recent work.
 I already finished the parsing part of the t-sql grammar.
 See my design [here](https://github.com/qweasd1/CMU_SE_PHD/blob/master/supplement/sql_optimizer.md)
 * I'm a quick learner and can work well on independent tasks.
 I learned software development all by myself including not easy ones like parallel programming and complier technology.
-I'm also creative on writing assitant tool for my daily work.
+I'm also creative on writing assitant tool to help me do daily work more easily.

 ### Why I wish to work with Professor Jonathan
 As a software developer, I always dream to improve the the quality of software and the productivity of developer by using innovation ways.
 I hope I could write intelligent framework to let developer express only the necessary information and the framework try to handle the details.
 I used to use Meta Programming, Code Generation and Model Driven Development to design framework for this purpose.
 [Here](https://github.com/qweasd1/CMU_SE_PHD/blob/master/supplement/innovation_way_to_improve_software_quality.md) is some idea I've tried before.
 However, after reading Professor Jonathan's papers, I realized how powerful the language design and type system can help realize my dream.
 For example, in the paper of [Tagged object](http://www.cs.cmu.edu/~aldrich/papers/ecoop15-tags.pdf), the idea to treat class as the first citizen(like function as the first citizen in functional language) can really simplify the solution of some meta-programming problems.
 The permission model is also a powerful concept to let parallel programming more declarative than imperative.
 All of these are appealing to me and I hope I could learn it as soon as possible!

 ### Future Plan
 ##### A short one(next year)
-* I hope I could have a solid understanding on compiler technology especially for using it in real world.
+* I hope I could consolidate my understanding on compiler technology especially for its practical use in real world.
 * I hope I could work on Plaid project and Wyvern project as soon as possible.
 I will prepare well my development environment, make sure I understood the detail design of the language and what my colleagues are doing before I start working.
 * I hope I could learn more on Eclipse Plugin Development.
 It's necessary for me to write IDE support and assistant tool for a new language.
 It can also help me write assitant tool for my daily development.

 ##### A long one
-* I hope I could develop framework to help language development more easily and quickly in the future.
+* I hope I could develop framework to help language development and prototype more easily and quickly in the future.
 * I hope I could work on projects from more different background.
-Pratical issue in project are always the best inspiration for new design.
+Pratical issue in complex projects are always the best inspiration for new design and model.
 * I hope I could learn more on Meta Programming and Model Driven Development.
 I hope I could work on related projects to enhance my understanding on these 2 areas.

+Finally, I really hope I could success in this application.
+Thanks for reading this essay!